boytchev/oops.js/README.md

-## HorizontalTiltShiftShader
+## HorizontalTiltShiftShader [O<sup>9</sup>]

 A shader that fakes a horizontal tilt-shift effect, i.e. the areas above and below a horizontal area are blured.
-Shader weight is 9 sweights.

 * **`position`** – vertical position of the horizontal area (float, in NDC space units from 0 to 1, default value 0.5)
 * **`span`** – the vertical size of the horizontal area (float, in NDC space units from 0 to 0.5, default value 0.1)